dart-lang/pub-dev/doc/help-scoring.md

 ## Popularity

 Popularity measures the number of apps that depend on a package over the past 60 days.
-We show this as a percentile from 100% (among the top 1% of packages) to 0% (the least used package), but are investigating if we can provide absolute usage counts in a future version See [this](https://github.com/dart-lang/pub-dev/issues/2714) issue.
+We show this as a percentile from 100% (among the top 1% most used packages) to 0% (the least used package).
+We are investigating if we can provide absolute usage counts in a future version See [this](https://github.com/dart-lang/pub-dev/issues/2714) issue.

 Although this score is based on actual download counts, it compensates for